Aminocd/slate/source/index.html.md

-transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-user-avatar | The URL of the avatar of the transfer receiver, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user
+transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-user-avatar-url | The URL of the avatar of the transfer receiver, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user